 Nicole and I met on the lesbian dating app, HER.
-I hearted her Friday, January 19th.
-We started messaging on the app on January 20th.
-The first message was sent by me at 3:20pm.
+I hearted her Friday, January 19th, and we started messaging on the app on January 20th.
+I sent the first message at 3:20 pm.

 My friend Summer created my profile even after I told her not to.

 After being single for two years, I knew that I was to date, but I didn’t want to get on the dating apps because I wanted to let the energy of the universe have me bump into a cute girl in yoga or the supermarket.
 The idea of apps felt depressing and desperate.
 So, I went into this app situation a little resistant.
 Even my friend Jerry told me to give it a try, so I was like, ‘fuck-it,’ okay.

 I got a few hearts, but nothing that interested me.

 Then I saw Nicole’s picture, and I thought, ‘hmmm, cute.
 I went through her pics and noticed she did yoga.
 There was a pic of her and her niece, but at the time, I wasn’t sure if that was her daughter.
 There was also a picture of her in a yoga pose; her smile looked so beautiful and kind.
 The pic had me intrigued.

 I took screenshots of Nicole’s profile and sent it to my friend Summer.
 Summer was like, ‘Nicole, she is gorgeous.’
 That was a Friday afternoon.

 That Saturday, I gathered enough strength to message Nicole.
 She was on my mind.
 I didn’t think she would message me back because she hadn’t hearted me back from the day before, but I was like, ‘fuck it.
 I have nothing to lose.’
 That Saturday night, she hearted and messaged me back.
 We have been together ever since.